Originally published at: Remote Working in Portugal: The Ultimate Guide

 In recent decades, internet services have gained much ground in Portugal.
 It still keeps improving and is quick enough.
 The mobile service area is also in quite a good shape.

 Globally, Portugal ranks 24th for average broadband speeds.
 Median peaks are now over 100 Mbps download and around 50 Mbps upload.

-In Portugal, almost all accommodation for digital nomads have their own internet connection.
+In Portugal, almost all accommodation for digital nomads has their own internet connection.
 The hosts even indicate the speed test of their internet connection in their listings.

 4G and mobile